You can output the first character of a field as a checkbox on the output screen by using the following syntax:

 If the first character of field f is an "X", the checkbox is displayed filled.
 If the first character is space , the checkbox is displayed blank.

 In other words, the user can fill or clear them with a mouse click.
-For information on how you can check if output fields are ready for input or not, see Enabling Fields for Input.
+For information on how you can check if output fields are ready for input or not, see Enabling Fields for Input .
+Fields that are ready for input are an essential component of interactive lists that allow a dialog with the user (see Interactive Lists .

 This produces the following output list:

-The checkbox fields for flag2 und flag3 are filled because their first position is "X".
+The checkbox fields for flag2 and flag3 are filled because their first position is "X".
 The user can change the contents of the checkboxes with a mouse click.